Tongyang Broadcasting Company: Media consolidation

-In November 1980, Tongyang Broadcasting was forced to consolidate to KBS at 00:00 on December 1, 1980, following the media consolidation measures carried out by Heo Mun-do after the 12.12 incident and the military forces came into power.
-TBC Radio was split into two with the AM frequency becoming KBS Radio 3 and the FM frequency became KBS 2FM, and TBC TV became KBS 2TV.
+In November 1980, Tongyang Broadcasting was forced to merge with KBS at 00:00 on December 1, 1980, following the media consolidation measures carried out by Heo Mun-do after the 12.12 incident and the military forces came into power.
+TBC Radio was split into two with the AM frequency becoming KBS Radio 3 and the FM frequency became KBS 2FM, and TBC TV became KBS2.
 Tongyang Broadcasting disappeared.
 At the time of the merger and acquisition, Tongyang Broadcasting's assets amounted to 34 billion won.
 Dong-A Broadcasting's was about 4.2 billion won, and other broadcasts were less than 1 billion.
 Later, JoongAng Ilbo estimated the assets at the time to be 70 billion won.
+On the March 12, 2008 edition of MBC's The Knee-Drop Guru, host Heo Cham said, "Many singers cried during Tongyang Broadcasting's farewell broadcast, and it turned into a sea of tears.
+In particular, Lee Eun-ha cried during this broadcast, so she was suspended from appearing on radio for a while".